-We present to you the foreword of our upcoming eBook by Bitstocks CEO and Founder, Michael Hudson.
+We present to you the foreword of our newly released eBook by Bitstocks CEO and Founder, Michael Hudson.

 Greetings, Bitcoin community!
 And, congratulations on the 11th birthday of the Original Bitcoin!
-Yes, it’s true: 9 January 2020 marks exactly 11 years since Satoshi Nakamoto released version 0.1 of the Bitcoin protocol software and mined the very first block.
+Yes, it’s true: 9 January 2020 marks exactly 11 years since Satoshi Nakamoto released version 0.1 of the Bitcoin protocol software and mined the very first block (aka, the Genesis block).

 I’d say that the rest is history, but the truth is that we’re still very much in the process of discovering the full potential and implications of the Bitcoin blockchain.

-Given the somewhat dramatic changes in our understanding of what Bitcoin is over the past 5 years, we now consider it time to rewrite our eBook on the topic.
+Given the somewhat dramatic changes in our understanding of what Bitcoin is over the past 5 years, we considered it time to rewrite our eBook on the topic.

 And so, considering the momentous day we celebrate today, we present to you the foreword of our upcoming eBook, What is Bitcoin?
 11th Birthday Edition, by Bitstocks CEO and Founder, Michael Hudson.

-Make sure you don’t miss out on future editions by following us on social media, subscribing to our blog, and pre-ordering your (free) copy of the eBook over here.
+Make sure you don’t miss out on future editions by following us on social media, subscribing to our blog, and ordering your (free) copy of the eBook over here.